manasa7958/Projects/ps3b/Readme-ps3.md

 I also did have trouble with my formatting test.
 When working on the test.cpp I did a dummy submission on Gradescope to figure out the criterias that were being testsed and then wrote my tests accordingly.
 I did not have too much trouble with my emptyUniverse testing nor the flipped values testing but my formatting testing had me stuck for a while.
 I had to rewrite parts of it mutliple times and then tried comparing the expected and actual strings which lead to errors.
 In the end I tried getting the output's string to be reassigned to another variable and then tried checking that way.

 Part b:
 I have recurring problems with my tests, I keep failing the noaccelration, antigravity, and inverted tests.
 I am certain that the tests are failing because of faulty code in my step function but I am unable to fix it.
+Some of my tests still dont work.

 ### Extra Credit
 Part a: I added a background image to the SFML window.
 I also made sure to dynamically scale the background.
 I downloaded a jpg image from the internet that I thought would be appropriate as a background for the planets and then wrote the code for it in my Universe.cpp file.
 Most of the code remained rather basic I just had to put in effort into scaling of the photo because initially it only covered a bit of the window.